| The

 no rain.
 People pushing bikes uphill or in particularly bumpy

+parts is a common sight.
 Another big problem is the bush.
 Motorised

 vehicles seem to have right of way, regardless of safety,